 If we consider only pluricanonical forms on the moduli space of \textit{smooth} $n$-pointed $K3$ surfaces, the modular forms can be meromorphic at the $(-2)$-Heegner divisor.
 Therefore, in order to fully understand the connection with modular forms, it is necessary to extend the universal family over the whole modular variety by allowing rational double points.
 (See also Remark \ref{remark: dispense with}.)
-Not every pluricanonical form on ${\Fgn}$ extends over $X$ due to possible obstruction from singularities and boundary, and \eqref{main eqn 2} determines which extends for $m=1$.

-As an application of the isomorphism \eqref{main eqn 2}, we study the birational type of ${\Fgn}$.
-By the Kodaira dimension $\kappa({\Fgn})$ of ${\Fgn}$, we mean the Kodaira dimension of a smooth projective model $X$.
-Note that $\kappa({\Fgn})$ is nondecreasing with respect to $n$ (\cite{Ka}), and is bounded by $19$ (\cite{Ii}).
-The main interest will be in the range $g\leq 62$, since $\kappa({\Fg})=19$ for $g \geq 63$ and some other $g$ by Gritsenko-Hulek-Sankaran \cite{GHS1}.
+As an application of \eqref{main eqn 2}, we study the birational type of ${\Fgn}$.
+By the Kodaira dimension $\kappa({\Fgn})$ of ${\Fgn}$, we mean the Kodaira dimension of its smooth projective model $X$.
+Then $\kappa({\Fgn})$ is nondecreasing with respect to $n$ (\cite{Ka}), and is bounded by $19$ (\cite{Ii}).
+The question whether $\kappa({\Fgn})$ indeed arrives at $19$ in large $n$ has remained (cf.~\cite{BM}).
+The interest is in the range $g\leq 62$, since $\kappa({\Fg})=19$ for $g \geq 63$ and some other $g$ by Gritsenko-Hulek-Sankaran \cite{GHS1}.
 The correspondence \eqref{main eqn 2} implies the following.

 \begin{corollary} Let $k_{0}$ be a weight such that $S_{k_{0}}({\Gg}, \det)\ne \{ 0 \}$, $k_{1}$ be a weight such that $\dim S_{k_{1}}({\Gg}, \det) > 1$, and $k_{2}$ be a weight such that $S_{k_{2}}({\Gg}, \det)$ gives a generically finite map ${\Fg}\dashrightarrow {\proj}^{N}$.
 Then